wongkara/umich-german/README.md

 # umich-german
-Official website for the German Club, showcasing events, member resources, and club news.
+Official website for the German Club, showcasing events, member resources, and club news